 There’s a simple reason for this, of course.
 Men are always the main target audience for beers, and sports is a direct way to connect to that “maleness” beer brands often think are so important.

 The problem, as in the US, is that nearly every beer takes that strategy and basically does the same thing with it.
 The tactic by itself is fine.
 It’s just like everything else in beer marketing.
-The brands all start to run together in the minds of consumers.
+When that happens, brands all start to run together in the minds of consumers.

 The brands with the most meaning step out of the usual beer comfort zone.
 Whether its a US domestic or an import, Corona, Stella Artois, Guinness and, to a lesser extent, Heineken.

 This is how the beer situation stands: Budweiser is still far and away the market leader (both nationally and globally).
 However, it has lost some market share after being bought by InBev.
 Coors Light has made inroads and Miller continues to flounder, while spirits are taking market share away from the beer category itself.

 What we haven’t mentioned in this beer market study is the elephant in the room: Craft beers.
-The category itself is rising, with sales increasing more than 12% in 2011 as these “serious” beer drinkers consider the big American lagers a waste of time.
+The category itself is rising, with with market share for the category at 12.3% as these “serious” beer drinkers consider the big American lagers a waste of time.